Hello, my name is Janice Schacter Lintz, I am the CEO of Hearing Access & Innovations and a mom of a 21-year-old daughter with hearing loss.

 I. The consumer has no idea what they are purchasing unless there is greater transparency.

 It’s easier to compare computer brands than hearing aids.
 Trademarked proprietary names are used for features which makes it impossible to compare them.
 Generic names should be required.
-Hearing aid buyers are dependent on the audiologist/dispenser to provide information, which may present a conflict of interest because the dispenser:
+Hearing aid buyers are dependent on the audiologist/dispenser to provide information, which may present a conflict of interest because of the dispenser:

 1. Represents a limited number of manufacturers and may not have knowledge of all hearing aids on the market.

 Dispensers are presumed to know all the aids on the market, but the reality is that that they only dispense a few brands.
-The mix they offer is based on such concerns as percentage of earnings, incentive pricing, delivery schedule, quality, and customer support.
-Some of these concerns, such as percentage of earnings, are not in the best interest of the consumer.
+The mix they offer is based on such concerns as a percentage of earnings, incentive pricing, delivery schedule, quality, and customer support.
+Some of these concerns, such as the percentage of earnings, are not in the best interest of the consumer.

 2. May receive bonuses/equipment based on the volume of hearing

 Many hearing aid companies provide free equipment or incentives or perks to dispensers based on their sales volume.
 This marketing program is now frowned on in the pharmaceutical business and should be eliminated in the hearing aid business as well.